Mali: West African leaders agree on sanctions after coup | DW | 09.01.2022

 West African leaders have imposed punitive measures on Mali as the military stalls a return to civilian rule.
 The move comes as regional leaders met in Ghana to discuss the crisis.

-Leaders of the West African bloc ECOWAS agreed on stiff sanctions on Mali for a delayed transition to civilian rule
+Leaders of the West African bloc ECOWAS agreed on stiff sanctions for Mali for delaying its transition to civilian rule

-Leaders of the Economic Community of West African States (ECOWAS) met Sunday during an extraordinary summit of the 15-nation bloc in the Ghanaian capital of Accra and agreed to impose economic sanctions on Mali.
+Leaders of the Economic Community of West African States (ECOWAS) met Sunday during an extraordinary summit of the 15-nation bloc in the Ghanaian capital, Accra, and agreed to impose economic sanctions on Mali.

-The punitive measures include sealing all land and air borders with Mali.
-Non-essential financial transactions will be suspended, with Malian assets also being frozen in the ECOWAS central bank.
+The punitive measures include sealing all land and air borders with the country.
+Nonessential financial transactions will be suspended, with Malian assets also being frozen in the ECOWAS central bank.

 The meeting comes after the military offered timelines of four to five years for the transition to civilian rule, citing security concerns.

-Burkina Faso President Roch Marc Christian Kabore said Sunday the delay proposed in returning Mali to civilian rule "is of concern to the entire West African region."
+Burkina Faso's president, Roch Marc Christian Kabore, said Sunday the delay proposed in returning Mali to civilian rule "is of concern to the entire West African region."

 In August 2020, Colonel Assimi Goita ousted the elected civilian leader Ibrahim Boubacar Keita as street protests raged.